1st Aviation Brigade (United States): Formation and Vietnam service

 At this time the 52nd Aviation Battalion supported the 4th Infantry Division in the Central Highlands, the 10th Aviation Battalion supported the brigade of the 101st Airborne Division and the Republic of Korea division, the 11th Combat Aviation Battalion supported the 1st Infantry Division, the 214th supported the 9th Infantry Division and the 269th Aviation Battalion supported the 25th Infantry Division.
 The 13th Battalion, which was later to become a full group, remained in the Mekong Delta.
 Two aviation groups, the 17th and the 12th, supervised the aviation assets in the II and III Corps Tactical Zones respectively.
 The aviation group commander was also the aviation officer for the U.S. Field Force commander.

+Allen M. Burdett Jr., commanded the brigade from 1969 to 1970 and afterwards commanded the Army's Aviation Center of Excellence (from 1970 to 1973).

-During June 1970, the 1st Aviation Brigade reached its largest size: four combat aviation groups, 16 combat aviation battalions and 83 companies totaling over 4,000 aircraft and 27,000 personnel.
+During June 1970, the 1st Aviation Brigade reached its largest size: four combat aviation groups, 16 combat aviation battalions and 83 companies totalling over 4,000 aircraft and 27,000 personnel.
 The 34th General Support Group (Aviation Maintenance and Supply) was transferred to the control of 1st Aviation Brigade in November 1971 where it continued in operation well into 1972.
 On the signing of the cease-fire on 28 January 1973, the Brigade, then commanded by Jack V. Mackmull, had been reduced to 5,000 personnel and 420 aircraft in four combat aviation groups.
 The brigade returned to Fort Rucker, Alabama, on 24 March 1973, and was inactivated on 6 April 1973.

 According to Shelby Stanton's Vietnam Order of Battle, subordinate brigade units in South Vietnam included: